JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/models.md

 toolkit.models.get_intrinsic_valuation(0.05, 0.025, 0.094)
 {% endhighlight %}

+## get_gorden_growth_model
+The Gordon Growth Model, also known as the Dividend Discount Model (DDM) with Constant Growth, is a method used to estimate the intrinsic value of a stock based on its expected future dividends.
+The model assumes that dividends will grow at a constant rate indefinitely.

+The formula is as follows:

+- Intrinsic Value = (Dividends Per Share * (1 + Growth Rate)) / (Rate of Return
+- Growth Rate)

+The formula essentially discounts the future expected dividends to their present value, taking into account the required rate of return and the growth rate.
+The numerator represents the expected dividend in the next period.
+The denominator represents the required rate of return minus the growth rate.

+Investors often use the Gordon Growth Model to compare the intrinsic value of a stock with its current market price.
+If the intrinsic value is higher than the market price, some investors may interpret it as an indication that the stock is undervalued.

+It's important to note that the Gordon Growth Model is based on several assumptions, including the assumption of constant growth in dividends.
+It is most applicable to mature companies with stable and predictable dividend growth.
+If a company's dividend growth is expected to fluctuate or if it does not pay dividends, alternative valuation models may be more appropriate.

+The assumption of constant growth of dividends is often unrealistic.
+In reality, dividends may fluctuate or even be suspended.
+Therefore, the Gordon Growth Model should be used with caution and in conjunction with other valuation methods.

+**Args:**
+ - <u>rate_of_return (float):</u> The required rate of return.
+ - <u>growth_rate (float):</u> The growth rate of the dividends.
+ - <u>project_periods (int, optional):</u> The number of periods to project the the stock price.
+Defaults to 5.
+ - <u>rounding (int, optional):</u> The number of decimals to round the results to.
+Defaults to 4.

+ **Returns:**
+ pd.DataFrame: DataFrame containing the intrinsic value for each ticker over time.

+ **Notes:**
+ - The results are highly dependent on the input.
+Therefore, think carefully about each input parameter to ensure the results are accurate (given your beliefs)

+ As an example:
+{% include code_header.html %}
+{% highlight python %}
+from financetoolkit import Toolkit

+toolkit = Toolkit(["AAPL", "MSFT"], api_key="FINANCIAL_MODELING_PREP_KEY")

+toolkit.models.get_gorden_growth_model(0.20, 0.05)
+{% endhighlight %}

 ## get_altman_z_score
 Calculates the Altman Z
 -Score, a financial metric used to predict the likelihood of a company going bankrupt.
 The Altman Z